BV-BRC/genome_report/README.md

 ## Development

-Serve the template and listen for changes with
+Serve repo and listen for changes with

 ```
 npm start